mattmcnabb/mattmcnabb.github.io/_posts/2016-3-9-Office-365-Licensing_1.md

 ### Assign multiple licenses

-Using Office apps on the web is great, but sometimes you just need the desktop applications to access the full feature set.
-In this case you'd want to add the previous license to a user and at the same time license him for Office Pro Plus so he can download and activate the Office suite right from his Office 365 account.
-Here's how that can be done:
+You could also assign the `ENTERPRISEPACK` and the `PROJECTONLINE` skus at the same time:

 {% highlight PowerShell %}
-PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:STANDARDWOFFPACK_FACULTY, whitehouse:OFFICESUBSCRIPTION_FACULTY
+PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:ENTERPRISEPACK, whitehouse:PROJECTONLINE
 {% endhighlight %}

-If our user already has the above license assigned and we need to tack on the Office Pro Plus subscription later, we can run this command:
+If our user already has the `ENTERPRISEPACK` license assigned and we need to tack on the `PROJECTONLINE` subscription later, we can run this command:

 {% highlight PowerShell %}
-PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:OFFICESUBSCRIPTION_FACULTY
+PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:PROJECTONLINE
 {% endhighlight %}

 ### Conclusion